joshual55/Abstractinator-5000/README.txt

 Note: CImg does not have native support for jpg images, so using this program with jpgs requires ImageMagick.

-The windows download for ImageMagick can be found at . . . https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.1.0-4-Q16-HDRI-x64-dll.exe
+The Windows 10 download for ImageMagick can be found at . . .
+https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.1.0-4-Q16-HDRI-x64-dll.exe